 Just like traveling with other people, being alone has its drawbacks.
 It can be more expensive for accommodations (which explains why I am so fond of hostels and similar budgets hotels), for example.
 Being part of a group can also lower the cost of some day trips (the “single person” rate is often more expensive and some tour companies won’t guarantee an excursion unless they have a minimum number of participants to it, which can be tricky in low season).

-As a solo traveler, I am also responsible of my own security and health.
+As a solo traveler, I am also responsible for my own security and health.
 When I got sick in India, back in 2012, I was truly relieved that my friend was there to get me some food and meds.
 (I often wonder what would have happened without her!)
-It can be a bit tiring to be the sole person responsible of your safety, but as I mentioned in my other post, making the difference between fear and danger will give your mind some rest at least.
+It can be a bit tiring to be the sole person responsible for your safety.
+As I mentioned in my other post, making the difference between fear and danger will give your mind some rest at least.

 I was really scammed only once, after 7 years and 15 countries.